 Concussion symptoms can be hard to manage, and often prevent a person from completing activities of daily living (ADLs).
 The person with a concussion may need assistance during their recovery if their symptoms are impacting their capabilities.
 They may even need someone to stay with them for long periods of time and help them with ADLs.
 If you are unable to take extended time away from work, try reaching out to other family members to create a schedule.
 Alternatively, you could also try short term in-home care professionals.

-The Guideline for Concussion/ mTBI and Persistent Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.
+- The Guidelines for Concussion/mTBI and Prolonged Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.

 - Private concussion clinics

 - There are many private concussion clinics across Canada offering a wide variety of concussion recovery methods and therapies.
 These private clinics have no federal or provincial oversight or regulations and there are no assurances of the services they provide.
 When you and your loved one are figuring out whether a private clinic is the right choice, ask the following questions :

 - Does the clinic have a medical doctor?

 - Does the clinic have a team of licensed health care professionals?